top of page

 house-cricket-on-a-leaf.jpg

-Crickets, Mealworms, and Roaches, oh my! - half day
+Crickets, Mealworms, and Roaches, Oh My!
+Insectivore Nutrition - half day

 Reptiles, birds, and mammals can all engage in insectivory.
 Therefore, it's crucial to understand the best practices for raising and preparing these prey species to enhance their nutritional value.
 This workshop aims to examine the nutritional profiles of different feeder insects and discuss fundamental husbandry techniques for breeding insects for wildlife feeding, along with optimal preparation methods.
 Instructor: Dr. Mark Mitchell, Wildlife Hospital of Louisiana